KingrogKDR/KingrogKDR/README.md

 I like backend and infra.

 I love tinkering with the internals of systems and reimplementing them through system thinking and reverse engineering.
-Especially with the advent of AI, I believe designing useful, efficient and secure systems matter more than ever.

 Check out my blogs here: https://kingrogkdr.github.io